DennisKabutu/cd0037-API-Development-and-Documentation-project/backend/README.md

             "success": true
         }

-2. If search term <strong>is</strong> included in request:
+2. If search term <strong>is</strong> included in JSON request parameters:

 * General:
   * Searches for questions using search term in the JSON request parameter.
-  * Returns JSON object with paginated search results.
+  * Returns JSON object with paginated search results that match the query.
 * Sample: `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"searchTerm": "Youtube"}'`<br>

         {